Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Dean is an activist and solar energy entrepreneur.

 Platform: Supports reforming the filibuster.
-Support a $20 minimum wage.
-Medicare for all.
-Support solar and wind energy investments.
+Supports a $20 minimum wage and Medicare for all.
+Supports solar and wind energy investments.
 Pledged on his campaign page to only serve two terms.
 Protect public land from Presidential interference.
 Supports 18 year term limits for the Supreme Court.

 For more information go to Dean’s campaign page.